History of Serbia: Roman era

 Seventeen Roman Emperors were born in present-day Serbia.
 Belgrade is believed to have been torn by 140 wars since Roman times.

 By the early 6th century South Slavs, present throughout the Byzantine Empire in large numbers, merged with the native population (Celts, Dacians, Illyrians, Scythians, Thracians) and assimilated them, forming the base of the ethnogenesis of modern Serbs.

 Middle Ages

 The Serbs in the Byzantine world lived in the so-called Slav lands, lands initially out of Byzantine control and independent.
-The Vlastimirović dynasty established the Serbian Principality in the 7th century.
+The Vlastimirović dynasty established the Serbian Principality ca. 780.
 In 822, Frankish annalists recorded that for the Serbs "is said to be holding the large part of Dalmatia".
 Christianization of Serbs, initiated in the 7th century, was a gradual process, finalized by the middle of the 9th century.
 In the mid-10th century, Serbian state stretched between the shores of the Adriatic Sea, the Neretva, the Sava, the Morava, and Skadar.
 Ethnic identity of local populations remains a matter of historiographical disputes.